 In addition to her account leadership at Bateman Group, Amy also serves as managing director for the company’s growing Media Practice.
-Her industry focus areas include development tools, mobile, security and marketing tech.
+Her industry focus areas include developer tools and corporate innovation (workplace software, diversity, recruiting etc.).

-Prior to Bateman Group, Amy ran marketing for a handful of startups in the Bay Area including mobile testing company Appurify (acquired by Google) and also worked at agencies including theMIX agency (Code School and RockYou were clients).
+Prior to Bateman Group, Amy ran marketing for a handful of startups in the Bay Area including mobile testing company Appurify (acquired by Google) and also worked at theMIX agency (Code School was a client).
 She also worked at Bateman Group before she left to pursue startups for a few years.
-She couldn’t be happier to be back in Bateman’s fold.
+She couldn’t be happier to be back in Bateman Group’s fold.